 - Electronic claims transmission, and

-- The privacy of patient medical records.
+- The privacy of patient mental health records.

 HIPAA-compliant notes are thus psychotherapy documents that are securely stored, sent, and protected in accordance with HIPAA legislation.